loay106/IOT_W25_SURFER_DATA_COLLECTION/README.md

 # IOT Winter 2024/2025 Surfer Data Collector by:
-1. Loay
+1. Loay Khateeb
-2. Shada
+2. Shada Hijazi
-3. Mousa
+3. Mousa Abu Alhija

 # Details about the project
-// to be added later
+Surfer Data Collection, a project under the ICST Lab at the Technion – Israel Institute of Technology, captures acceleration force data using multiple sensors strategically placed on the surfer's board.
+This innovative system provides deep insights into athlete movements and maneuvers, enhancing training and performance analysis with precise data collection.
+Our project seamlessly manages wireless connectivity between sensors, ensuring efficient data transmission to the cloud for processing and analysis.

 # Folder description:
 1. SurfboardMainUnit: